 The Italian band saddles you with a pretty sticky, ceremonial brand of Blackened Doom Metal in Tetragrammaton.
 The real stuff – kind of.
 But hey, if you don’t believe me, check out the video below.

 As the title suggests, Riti Occulti dive deep into Kabbalistic lore.
 The record does follow a pretty sturdy theme and logical flow, backed by corny lyrics that are pure cult.
 But I leave it to the specialists of the occult to figure out where this is all heading.

 In its own geeky way, Tetragrammaton is remarkable.

-The somewhat hypnotic, repetitive background drone prevalent throughout the album will put its icy hooks into you first.
+The somewhat hypnotic, repetitive background drone – prevalent throughout the album – will put its icy hooks into you first.
 And this is seemingly one of the hallmarks of this delivery.
-Then follows the relentless and pounding overuse of the bass (more to that later), the eerily disjointed chanting and the scratchy dissonant quality of the rest.
+Then follows the relentless overuse of the bass (more to that later).
+The eerily disjointed chanting and the scratchy dissonant quality of the tracks will take care of the rest.

 And did I say Doom Metal?

 Yep.
 Doom is indeed the underlying genre.
-But it is also mixed into a blurry concoction of Pink Floyd-esque psychedelic elements, industrial and ambient #metal bits and some stoner keyboard sets weirdly commingling into the fray.
+But it is also mixed into a blurry concoction of Pink Floyd-esque psychedelic elements.
+Industrial and ambient metal bits and some stoner keyboard sets weirdly commingle into the fray.
 All this ends up in a hypnotic, diabolical potion that – once you are committed – risks to rake your brain senseless.